NadavShaked/D_Nikud/README.md

 # D-Nikud

-This repository contains the main code for a diacritization (nikud) model using the TAVBERT architecture.
-The model is designed to predict diacritics (nikud) for Hebrew text.
-The code includes functionalities for predicting, evaluating, and training the diacritization model.
+Welcome to the D-Nikud Diacritization Model main code repository!
+This repository is dedicated to the implementation of our innovative D-Nikud model, which use the TavBERT architecture and Bi-LSTM to predict and apply diacritics (nikud) to Hebrew text.
+Diacritics play a crucial role in accurately conveying pronunciation and interpretation, making our model an essential tool for enhancing the quality of Hebrew text analysis.

+The code provided here encompasses various functionalities, including prediction, evaluation, and training of the D-Nikud diacritization model.

 ## Prerequisites